-H. Future Projects and Capital Improvements 2020
+H. Future Projects and Capital Improvements 2021

-- New sluice gates will be installed on the sedimentation basins. - Miscellaneous improvement projects will be constructed throughout the water distribution system including implementation of a valve exercising program. - Distribution system improvements needed for the North Campus Residential Expansion will continue to be implemented. - Concrete repairs to basins and tanks at the Water Filtration Plant will be completed. - Additional improvements to the equipment used for the disinfection process at the Water Filtration Plant will be designed and installed. - Piloting new technologies for the Engineering School's AguaClara Program will continue. - Additional computer network security improvements and hardware will be upgraded.
+- New sluice gates will be installed on the sedimentation basins. - Miscellaneous improvement projects will be constructed throughout the water distribution system including implementation of a valve exercising program. - Distribution system improvements needed for campus expansion will continue. - Concrete repairs to basins and tanks at the Water Filtration Plant will be completed. - New bulk storage tanks used for the disinfection process at the Water Filtration Plant will be designed and installed. - Piloting new technologies for the student research projects will continue. - Computer controls, both hardware and software, and network security improvements will be updated. - Chemical feed systems will be evaluated and updated if necessary. - Improvements to source water intake structures are planned. - A perimeter security fence will be installed around the Water Filtration Plant with secure access gates.